coolbeans1212/coolbeans1212/README.md

 - 👋 Hi, I’m @coolbeans1212
-- 👀 I’m interested in programming? like why else would i make a github account
+- 👀 I’m interested in programming? like why else would i make a github account. oh also photography
 - 🌱 I’m currently "learning" c++
 - 💞️ I’m looking to collaborate with the guys who made <a href="https://web.archive.org/web/20240326184706/https://awesomesauce.software/">https://awesomesauce.software</a> or anyone who makes something AWESOME and wants another AWESOME person to help them :P (preferably a project requiring some php or html or css (my best langs))
 - 📫 How to reach me: email matei@mateishome.page, discord @bmpimg.